Three-Month-Old Baby Left Alone On Dressing Table Chokes To Death, Mother Arrested

 Sgt.
 Paul Parizek of the Des Moines Police Department issued a statement to a local media outlet when asked about the incident.
 He termed the incident a “significant failure in parenting.”

-He was quoted saying;
+He was quoted saying the following.

 “This was something that could have been predicted and prevented if the child was attended to.
 She didn’t have any intent to kill her child, but there was such a significant failure in parenting that it resulted in this child’s death.”